Course - Introduction to Research in Serious Games and Gamification - IMT4307

 - Alignment between game actions and desired actions

-- Simulation as Serious Games to model and understand social behaviour
+- Simulations as Serious Games (Models of social behaviour)

 - Ethics related to the use of serious games